Geo-Fencing in Plane¶

 One additional parameter may be useful to get the most out of geo-fencing.
 When you breach the fence, the plane will switch to GUIDED mode and fly back to the return point (or the nearest Rally Point, if FENCE_RET_RALLY has been set to 1).
 Once you are back inside the fence boundary you are able to take control again, and you need to tell the APM that you want to take control.
 You can do that in one of 3 ways:

-- changing modes using the APM mode switch on your transmitter, or changing modes via the Mission Planner GCS (e.g., change from GUIDED mode to AUTO mode).
+changing modes using the mode switch on your transmitter, or changing modes via the Mission Planner GCS (e.g., change from GUIDED mode to AUTO mode).

-- disabling and re-enabling geo-fencing using the FENCE_CHANNEL channel
+disabling and re-enabling geo-fencing using the rc channel setup for fence control above.

 Setting up the fence boundary¶